 - Submit a type written essay of 600 to 1000 words on the research project to be presented at the CIRMS 2018 meeting on Monday, April 16th, 2018.

 - Essays must not exceed 1000 words and may include figures and tables (limit of four).
 Each essay should follow the following structure: Purpose, Methods, Results, and Conclusion.
 Essays should include a description of how the student's research fits with the current conference theme.
+Please see an example of the essay here.

 - Indicate how this project is related to the CIRMS mission and to its main areas of scientific and technical interest and to your career goals.
 Include the information on any co-authors or collaborators and their affiliations.